Skip to main content

 • “I think its presentation is top notch, its soundtrack is super catchy, and it has some genuinely adorable and endearing character designs.”

-• “This game clearly had a lot of work put into it regarding animations, character designs, and UI, but the story is as threadbare as it gets, with cutscenes mostly consisting of close-ups of girls' butts, boobs, and then faces (in that exact order every time).”
+• “This game clearly had a lot of work put into it as far as animations, character designs, UI, etc. - but the story was as threadbare as it gets, and cutscenes mostly consisted of close-ups of girls' butts, boobs, and then faces (in that exact order every time).”

 • optimization

-The game's optimization has received mixed reviews, with many players reporting significant performance issues, particularly on PC, including stuttering, loading delays, and network-related problems.
-While some users noted good graphics and decent optimization on mobile, the overall consensus is that the game requires substantial improvements to its performance and stability across platforms.
+Overall, the game's optimization has received mixed reviews, with many players noting significant performance issues, particularly on PC, including stuttering, lag during transitions, and audio problems.
+While some users appreciate the graphics and mobile performance, the consensus is that the game requires substantial optimization improvements to enhance the overall experience.
+Additionally, network-related issues and inconsistent performance further detract from gameplay enjoyment.

-• “The optimization is very good since it's on both mobile and PC; the settings and graphics are very good, reminding me of a game like Heaven Burn Red JP.”
+• “The optimization is very good since it's on both mobile and PC; the settings and graphics are impressive, reminding me of a game like Heaven Burn Red JP.”

 • “This game is actually optimized very well in the PC version compared to mobile.”